quirkdom/trezur/README.md

 # trezur

-Trezur is a fast, simple, light-weight web-app to generate TOTP and HOTP tokens.
+Trezur is a fast, simple, light-weight web-app to generate TOTP and HOTP codes for two-factor authentication.

 ## What's next?